ivere27/smaps/README.md

 - Download raw smaps file by double clicking pid.
 - Drag-n-drop a smaps file to browser in order to parse.
-- Samps to Excel Exports(thanks to Datatables)
+- Smaps to Excel Exports(thanks to Datatables)
 - Android device's smaps supports.
 - Tizen device's smaps supports.